Sports & Fitness

 Medicine:

 Recent innovations in sports medicine have been aimed at improving diagnosis, treatment, and recovery from injuries.
 Interdisciplinary research has advanced the repair of complex injuries, such as rotator cuff tears, spinal issues, and ligament injuries, with improved surgical techniques and novel materials for repairs (Sun, 2023).
 Biomarkers are also used as predictors for outcomes in surgery, like spinal fusions, providing more personalized recovery plans (Sun, 2023).
-For injuries like the rotator cuff tears, modern treatments include using suture anchors with biologically enhanced materials, which showed improved recovery outcomes.
+For injuries like rotator cuff tears, modern treatments include using suture anchors with biologically enhanced materials, which have shown improved recovery outcomes.
 For ligament injuries, such as ACL tears, modern methods use advanced techniques that preserve ligament attachment points to reduce long-term cartilage degeneration (Sun, 2023).
 Multiple athletes have undergone torn ligaments and have made full recoveries, including Jamal Murray, who tore his ACL in 2021.
 However, through advanced recovery methods, he was able to help his team win an NBA championship just over a year later.
+Minimally invasive procedures like arthroscopic surgery have allowed for faster recovery and reduced trauma to surrounding tissues.
+Functional rehabilitation protocols that emphasize sport-specific movements early in recovery have also become widely adopted (Fu, 2020).
+These advances, along with interdisciplinary care teams that include physicians, therapists, and nutritionists, reflect the evolving integration of science and athlete care (Fu, 2020).

 Technology: